 - Figure your deductible points for the current year using the rules explained under Points in Part I, earlier. - Multiply the amount in item (1) by the decimal amount on line 14.
-Enter the result on Schedule A (Form 1040 or 1040-SR), line 8a or 8c, whichever applies.
-This amount is fully deductible. - 3.
+Enter the result on Schedule A (Form 1040), line 8a or 8c, whichever applies.
+This amount is fully deductible.

 Subtract the result in item (2) from the amount in item (1).
 This amount isn't deductible as home mortgage interest.
 However, if you used any of the loan proceeds for business or investment activities, see the instructions for line 16 next.

 Claiming your deductible mortgage insurance premiums.
-If your adjusted gross income on Form 1040 or 1040-SR. line 8b. is more than \$109,000 (\$54,500 if married filing separately), you cannot deduct your mortgage insurance premiums.
-Otherwise, figure your deductible mortgage insurance premiums for the current year using the rules explained under Mortgage Insurance Premiums in Part I. If the amount on Form 1040 or 1040-SR, line 8b, is \$100,000 or less (\$50,000 or less if married filing separately), enter the full amount of your qualified mortgage insurance premiums on Schedule A (Form 1040 or 1040-SR), line 8d.
-If the amount on Form 1040 or 1040-SR, line 8b. is more than \$100,000 (\$50,000 if married filing separately), your deduction is limited.
-Enter your qualified mortgage insurance premiums on line 1 of the Mortgage Insurance Premiums Deduction Worksheet in the Instructions for Schedule A (Form 1040 or 1040-SR) to figure the amount to enter on Schedule A (Form 1040 or 1040-SR), line 8d.
+If your AGI on Form 1040 or 1040-SR, line 11, is more than \$109,000 (\$54,500 if married filing separately), you cannot deduct your mortgage insurance premiums.
+Otherwise, figure your deductible mortgage insurance premiums for the current year using the rules explained under Mortgage Insurance Premiums in Part I. If the amount on Form 1040 or 1040-SR, line 11, is \$100,000 or less (\$50,000 or less if married filing separately), enter the full amount of your qualified mortgage insurance premiums on Schedule A (Form 1040), line 8d.
+If the amount on Form 1040 or 1040-SR, line 11, is more than \$100,000 (\$50,000 if married filing separately), your deduction is limited.
+Enter your qualified mortgage insurance premiums on line 1 of the Mortgage Insurance Premiums Deduction Worksheet in the Instructions for Schedule A (Form 1040) to figure the amount to enter on Schedule A (Form 1040), line 8d.